Making a difference: New class of Rising Stars celebrated at awards ceremony

-A group of impactful and inspiring young professionals was honored this morning at the Telegraph Herald's Rising Star Awards.
+A group of impactful and inspiring young professionals was honored Wednesday morning at the Telegraph Herald’s Rising Star Awards.

 The 12 recipients of this year’s awards were recognized during a ceremony held at the Diamond Jo Casino Harbor Room.